- Equity crowdfunding is a financing strategy that involves issuing investors ownership in a company in exchange for capital.

-To initiate crowdfunding, startups choose from a range of online platforms.
-These platforms not only give startups a framework for collecting investments, but they offer additional features and services, like multiple ways of accepting payment, support, and marketing.
-[Interested in alternatives to small business loans?
-Check out our best picks.]
+You can choose from a wide range of online crowdfunding platforms.
+These platforms not only give you a framework for collecting investments, but they offer additional features and services, like support, marketing and multiple ways of accepting payment.

 These platforms are registered with the Securities and Exchange Commission (SEC).
 There are limitations on contributions from individuals to protect them from getting "overly enthusiastic" about investments.
-Companies are limited on how much they can raise, but it's still a hefty sum – to the tune of up to $50 million in a 12-month period depending on which tier of fundraising you go for (all of which are regulated by the SEC).
-Finally, all companies must be U.S.- or Canada-based.
+Companies are limited in how much they can raise, but it's still a hefty sum – up to $50 million in a 12-month period, depending on which tier of fundraising you go for (all of which are regulated by the SEC).
+Companies must be based in the U.S. or Canada.

 For example, StartEngine brands itself by guiding startups through the process, from onboarding and marketing services to legal and financial guidance.
-They also have a compliance team and investor services team.
-This is the value of a crowdfunding platform; it's a turnkey solution for startups to access capital, and it's a way for the public to get in early – even before the IPO – to the startups of their choice.
+It also has a compliance team and an investor services team.
+This is the value of a crowdfunding platform: It's a turnkey solution for startups to access capital, and it's a way for the public to get in early – even before the IPO – with the startups of their choice.

 Life after equity crowdfunding

 What's next for startups once they raise funds via equity crowdfunding?

 "Some startups move on to institutional funding or angel investors," Amster said.
 "But the majority of our clients come back to us and raise a second or third round."